-Hampton Cove is one of the most scenic communities around Huntsville with a back drop of the Monte Sano Mountains.
+Hampton Cove is one of the most scenic communities around Huntsville with a backdrop of the Monte Sano Mountains.
 One of the entrances has a scenic waterfall bordered on the right by the 18th hole and the 1st hole tee boxes on the left of the Highlands golf course.
-Like the rest of the community this is enclosed by well kept flowers which line both sides of the stair stepped waterfall.
+Like the rest of the community, this is enclosed by well-kept flowers which line both sides of the stair-stepped waterfall.
 Contact Michael Clayton for a tour of all Hampton Cove has to offer.

 The Hampton Cove Garden Club is an integral part of the planned community of Hampton Cove.
-Working together with the Hampton Cove Owners Association and Hampton House, the club contributes to the beauty and plant management of the neighborhood.
-Three of the neighborhoods include contracted lawn maintenance services.
+Working together with the Hampton Cove Owners Association and Hampton House, the club contributes to the beauty and plant

 The HCOA is a mandatory membership for all homes in Hampton Cove.
-The HCOA office maintains the common grounds, produces publications, enforces compliance to the Restrictive Covenants, and handles Architectural Review.
+The HCOA office maintains the common grounds, produces publications, enforces compliance with the Restrictive Covenants, and handles Architectural Review.
 All communities are subject to the highest standards.

 Hampton Cove receives all the services offered by the City of Huntsville such as utilities, garbage, animal services, recreational services, and water.
 All mail is handled by the Owens Cross Roads Post Office.
 You may use Hampton Cove or Owens Cross Roads as the city name.

 If you like hiking, Hays Nature Preserve includes natural beauty with miles of trails for walking, biking, and even horse riding.
 You will also find picnic areas along the scenic Flint River with some of the trails bordering the River Golf Course.
-Hampton cove also includes 28 stocked lakes and a 100 acre city park with soccer and baseball fields.
+Hampton cove also includes 28 stocked lakes and a 100-acre city park with soccer and baseball fields.

 The equestrian center is conveniently located within 1 mile of the community and offers boarding and riding lessons.
 The barn includes a hospitality room, large tack lockers, hot/cold wash racks, and lighted grooming stalls.